av/your-script/README.md

 So, the easiest way to change keywords is just edit `yourscript.lex` in the way you like it and than translate everything from end to end.

-This module contains sample lexem files for:
+This module is bundled with some dialects inside:
-* geoscript
+* geoscript — keywords are random places on earth
-* meowscript
+* meowscript — 50 shades of meow

-Dialects.

 #### True way:
 This module assumed to be used for creating custom `.lex` definitions,